Ben-Sterling/wishful-thinking-lying/README.md

-# Chemicals Project: Modeling Wishful Thinking in Lying
+# Modeling Wishful Thinking in Lying

 This repository contains the full experimental and analytical pipeline supporting the study **"People Use Theory of Mind to Craft
 Lies Exploiting Audience Desires"**.
 The project investigates how individuals strategically tailor lies based on what they believe others want to hear, incorporating a Bayesian cognitive model that accounts for wishful thinking in inference and deception.